 In order to confirm your chosen arrangements, a deposit of £200.00 per person (or full payment if booking within 12 weeks of arrival) must be paid at the time of booking.

 The balance of the cost of your chosen arrangements must be received by us not less than 12 weeks prior to departure.
 This date will be shown on the confirmation invoice.
 Please note we do not send reminders.
 If we do not receive all payments due (including any surcharge where applicable) in full and on time, we are entitled to assume that you wish to cancel your booking.
 In this case, we will be entitled to keep all deposits paid or due at that date.
-If we do not cancel straight away because you have promised to make payment, you must pay the cancellation charges shown in clause 7 depending on the date we reasonably treat your booking as cancelled.
+If we do not cancel straight away because you have promised to make payment, you may be liable to pay cancellation charges (either to us or the Supplier/Principal where we act as agent).

 - Special requests and medical conditions / disabilities